 ** if user is not added as a contributor or approving officer

-Dataplace supports three pathways for developing and entering into data sharing agreements:
+Dataplace supports multiple agreement types for developing and entering into data sharing agreements:

 Selecting DATA Scheme data sharing agreement will open questions that are specific to the DATA Scheme, enabling parties to use Dataplace to develop an agreement that meet the requirements of the Data Availability and Transparency Act 2022 (DAT Act).